 As of 1 January 2008, the Czech Republic completely overhauled its insolvency law, replacing its Bankruptcy and Composition Act of 1991 with a new Insolvency Act (Act No.182/2006 Coll., the "IA").
 The legislative process leading to the new codification was long and difficult, but one can say with a reasonable degree of confidence that, quibbles aside, it has resulted in a modern insolvency law regime for corporate debtors.
-The IA also introduces discharge proceedings available to not-for-profit organisations and individuals but this area of the law, although interesting, is beyond the scope of this publication.
-In July 2009, the IA underwent the first set of substantive amendments (promulgated as Act No. 217/2009 Coll., the "2009 Amendments"), aimed at easing the impact of the economic downturn on businesses and households.
+The IA also introduced discharge proceedings available to not-for-profit organisations and individuals but this area of the law, although interesting, is beyond the scope of this publication.
+In July 2009, the IA underwent the first set of substantive amendments (the "2009 Amendments"), aimed at easing the impact of the economic downturn on businesses and households.
 In March 2011, the IA was amended in response to a Constitutional Court judgment from July 2010 which found certain provisions regulating the allowance/contestation of claims wanting in constitutional terms.
+Substantial amendments (the "2014 Amendments") reflecting the existing practice and case law took force on 1 January 2014.
+Being grounded in extensive data gathering and consultation exercises, the 2014 Amendments are aimed at reinforcing solutions that have proved viable and improving rules and reversing those judicial interpretations that failed to meet the original intentions of the IA.